scriptotek/ar-project/index.md

 * Price: Beta has free siqn up - will expected to be a paid subscription service

 **Evaluation**
-6D Reality Platform is the most promnising AR platforms out there, with many features essensial for AR in a library contex such as meshing and cloud persitence.
+6D Reality Platform is the most promising AR platforms out there, with many features essensial for AR in a library contex such as meshing and cloud persitence.
 It also hs the added benefit of object occlusion which enhances user experience.
 For our project it is unfortunately not come far enough for testing (ie. Android support not ready this year) and also does not support javascript/browsers.
 In addition, the requirement of experience with Unity represents a developmental overhead.

 **Sources**
 * [Product description](https://www.6d.ai/product/)